CLUBS & ORGANIZATIONS

 FGR Pro-Life Club

 Mission: To take up the cause of the unborn and to work and pray for the sanctity of all human life.
+The club meets every other Wednesday during lunch.

-For more information contact: Ms. Brown email@example.com
+For more information contact: Ms. Benz email@example.com

 For more information contact: Mr. Burns firstname.lastname@example.org